 With a built-in Transparency mode that can be toggled on, users have the option to listen to music with Active Noise Cancellation turned on while still hearing the ambient environment around them.
 Inside of the AirPods Pro, there’s a new vent system aimed at equalizing pressure, which Apple says minimizes the discomfort common with other in-ear designs for a better fit and a more comfortable wearing experience.
 Because of the new silicone tips, the AirPods Pro are larger than prior versions of the AirPods, necessitating a wider charging case.
 The new AirPods Pro case is longer in the horizontal dimension than the prior AirPods case, but still pocketable.

-AirPods Pro is water-resistant with an IPX4 rating, which means they can hold up to splashing water regardless of the direction.
+AirPods Pro are water-resistant with an IPX4 rating, which means they can hold up to splashing water regardless of the direction.
 This suggests AirPods Pro should be safe from sweat and light rain, but they shouldn’t be submerged.
-Apple says that AirPods Pro include an Adaptive EQ feature for superior sound quality.
+Apple says that AirPods Pro includes an Adaptive EQ feature for superior sound quality.
 Adaptive EQ tunes the low and mid frequencies of the music to the shape of an individual’s ear for a “rich, immersive listening experience.”

 Ahead of the launch of the AirPods Pro, Apple provided several tech YouTubers Marques Brownlee, Justine Ezarik, and Safwan Ahmedmia with early access to test them out, and the videos below feature their first impressions and opinions.
 The reviewers were all impressed with sound quality and active noise cancellation, with Brownlee saying noise cancellation on the AirPods Pro is roughly on par with the new Beats Solo Pro.
 As for fit, Ahmedmia found the AirPods Pro with in-ear tips to be more comfortable than the regular AirPods.